Kruszyn/network-monitor/src/main/resources/static/vendors/Flot/API.md

 data by adding extra points.

 For points, you can specify the radius and the symbol.
-The only built-in symbol type is circles, for other types you can use a plugin or define them yourself by specifying a callback:
+The only built-in symbol level is circles, for other types you can use a plugin or define them yourself by specifying a callback:

 ```js